-On this page you will find further guidance on how to apply for a Local Highway Improvement (LHI).
+On this page you will find guidance to help you prepare for a future Local Highway Improvement (LHI) application.

-Your first step is to download a copy of our application form, and then work through the guidance sections on this page.
-The guidance will help you provide us with all the information we need to progress your application.
+Your first step will be to download a copy of the application form once the new round opens, then work through the guidance sections on this page.
+These will help you provide all the necessary information to support your application.

 Timeline